 To achieve this we use a ‘total’ communication approach in school.
 This simply means we use a variety of strategies in a consistent manner to create a successful learning environment.
 To support and promote communication between people with different communication skills.

-Emily Reid and Nick Sobieraj are Speech and language therapists (SALT) who work with the children and young people (and their families) who attend Nether Hall School.
+Emily Reid is our Speech and language therapist (SALT) who work with the children and young people (and their families) who attend Nether Hall School.

 We work closely with school staff to devise strategies and programmes of work to support pupils on the caseload.